dettonville/dettonville.org/content/documentation/ide-support.md

 ### Gradle Integration

-If you are working with a gradle project, then add the folowing plugin to the gradle project configuration in which you use the mapstruct mappers:
+If you are working with a gradle project, then add the folowing plugin to the gradle project configuration in which you use the dettonville mappers:
 {{< prettify >}}
 plugins {
     // Allow configuration calls for setting up the eclipse annotation processing configuration.